Emerging Threats and Countermeasures in Neuromorphic Systems: A Survey

-Another application of the stochastic switching behavior of memristive devices, which results from natural variations in device resistance during write or erase operations, is true random number generation commonly used in secure applications.
-Unlike conventional methods that require noise harvesting or complex analog circuitry, these approaches extract randomness directly from physical behavior, enabling secure modules to be embedded within neuromorphic hardware at low cost \cite{tehranipoor2021emerging}.
-The randomness quality of these TRNGs is typically validated using statistical tests and metrics such as uniformity, bit aliasing, and reliability, which measure unpredictability, distribution balance, and response consistency across trials \cite{tehranipoor2021emerging}.
+Another application of the stochastic switching behavior of memristive devices, which results from natural variations in device resistance during write or erase operations, is true random number generation, a mechanism widely used in cryptographic and secure hardware applications \cite{tehranipoor2021emerging, abunahla_memristor_2018, wang2025monolithic}.
+These approaches obtain entropy from device behavior and may reduce reliance on separate digital entropy sources.
+Their total cost, however, also depends on sensing, readout, calibration, post-processing, and error-control circuitry \cite{tehranipoor2021emerging}.
+TRNG quality is commonly evaluated through entropy estimates, output bias, autocorrelation, throughput, and statistical test suites such as NIST SP800-22 and SP800-90B.
+In contrast, PUFs are typically characterized through uniqueness, reliability, uniformity, bit aliasing, and resistance to modeling attacks \cite{tehranipoor2021emerging}.